dreamcatcher-tech/network/Inbox/2025-04-15 0935 mw merging in changes.md

 Even just as a file browser, that would be very useful.

 So get diffs working, then get reconcile to work efficiently.
+Try strip a bunch off since no longer doing sync.